pulchre/wingman/COMMERCIAL_LICENSE.md

   indirect; this includes any for-profit partnership, limited liability company, or corporation.

+* "Commercial user" means any user who receives at least two hundred and fifty thousand United States Dollars ($250,000), or equivalent amounts in any other currency, in gross revenue in a calendar year.

 * "Use license" means written permission for use of this software from Pulchre, LLC., whether purchased or otherwise granted, by the licensed user.
 This includes a subscription from https://pulchre.net.
 This does not include